Aksh-Patel/Migration_from_Relational_to_NoSQL/README.md

 # Migration_from_Relational_to_NoSQL
 Core Idea:
-In this project, we have made an application which takes name and access path as input and can get mongoDB collections as an atlas in mongoDB compass.
-The algorithm can extract all the needed schema information such as fetch tables, primary key, referred table,reference table etc for given schema.
-After schema extraction, algorithm will embed or the bases of set of rules.
-After migration completed, collections are populated in mongoDB compass.<br>
+<li> In this project,Then we designed our own algorithm for migration which we have implemented as a web application which takes postgres schema, mongodb connection string and access paths as input and create mongodb collections as output.
+<li>It performs schema extraction, then runs algorithm and from the results, it performs embedding and linking between collections and finally populate mongodb collections.
+<li> We had created a small frotend using PyWebio which takes necessary input and shows success or Failed message.<br>

 # How it Works?
 Example Database [Entertainment Booking System]<br>
 We have 7 table in SQL Schema.<br>